High Negative Ion Gain MMThGEM-Micromegas Detector for Directional Dark Matter Searches: Detector Configuration and Experimental Setup

 For detection to occur in this coupled detector, the charge from ionising events in the drift region is first drifted towards the top of the MMThGEM and then funneled into the holes of the MMThGEM under the influence of the collection field.
 This charge is then accelerated by the large field strength of the first amplification field resulting in a cascade of ionisation which serves to amplify the charge.
 This amplified charge is transferred to the second amplification field, by a smaller transfer field strength, where it is accelerated and amplified for a second time.
 The charge is then transferred towards the Micromegas by the second and third transfer fields before being amplified again by the third and final amplification field in the Micromegas.
 Finally, the amplified charge is measured on 32 Micromegas y-strips instrumented with LTARS2018 charge sensitive electronics \cite{Kosaka2022}.
 This amounts to a total instrumented area of 7.85 mm $\times$ 10 cm.

-The MMThGEM biasing was handled by two HV supplies and a resistor chain solderd to the biasing connections, shown in \autoref{fig:MMThGEMResistorChain}.
+The MMThGEM biasing was handled by two HV supplies and a resistor chain solderd to the biasing connections.
 These resistor values were derived from a previous optimisation in 40 Torr SF$_6$ \cite{McLean2024}.
-Two additional HV supplies were used for biasing the cathode and micromegas mesh separately, while the resistive layer and strips of the micromegas were connected to ground.
-All four HV channels were provided by CAEN A7030DP and A7030DN modules.
+Two additional HV supplies were used for biasing the cathode and Micromegas mesh separately, while the resistive layer and strips of the Micromegas were connected to ground.
+All four HV channels were provided by CAEN A7030DP and A7030DN modules. \autoref{tab:field_configurations} presents two operating configurations that were demonstrated to be stable (i.e., no electrical sparking was observed): Configuration A, employing the optimised high gain settings, and Configuration B, lower voltage settings used during alpha measurements.

+The charge calibration of the electronics was performed by injecting square waves via a 1pF capacitor into each channel.
+The amplitude was varied from 50 - 100 mV in increments of 10 mV and then from 100 - 2400 mV in increments of 100 mV, due to the dynamic range of the LTARS2018 electronics.
+A signal integral calibration was used to determine the charge due to the slow rise time of NI signals.
+The charge calibration was applied globally because the variation across all 32 channels was found to be small; for example, the pulse height response of the high gain channels measured 10.64 $\pm$ 0.05 mV/fC.

 For detector characterisation, the MMThGEM-Micromegas TPC was assembled and mounted at the centre of an aluminium plate (\autoref{fig:MMThGEM-MicromegasImage}), which was attached to the door of a small test vessel.
 The detector assembly was then sealed inside the vessel which also featured a thin kapton window, shown in \autoref{fig:TestVesselKapton}, to aid exposure to radioactive sources.
 The test vessel was evacuated and filled with 40 Torr of SF$_6$ and sources of ionising radiation were positioned around the instrumented TPC volume.
 The sources included an $^{55}$Fe X-ray source (\autoref{sec:GasGain}), 0.8 MBq, and an $^{241}$Am alpha particle source (\autoref{sec:Directional}), $\mathcal{O}$(10 kBq).
 A diagram was created to illustrate the source positions relative to the instrumented TPC volume and can be seen in \autoref{fig:Test_vessel_Source_pos}.